microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/profilephoto.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A profile photo of a user, group or an Outlook contact accessed from Exchange Online or Azure Active Directory (AAD).
+A profile photo of a user, group, team or an Outlook contact accessed from Exchange Online or Azure Active Directory (AAD).
 It's binary data not encoded in base-64.

 The supported sizes of HD photos on Exchange Online are as follows: '48x48', '64x64', '96x96', '120x120', '240x240', '360x360','432x432', '504x504', and '648x648'.
 On AAD, photos can be any dimension.